folkertvanheusden/lock_trace/README.md

 what does it do
 ---------------
-It traces usage of pthread_mutex_lock and pthread_mutex_unlock (and pthread_mutex_trylock).
+It traces usage of mutex and read/write-lock usage.
 These are also used underneath by e.g. std::mutex.
 It can then show if certain invalid actions were performed on the mutexes used.
+Also some basic statistics (like average held-durations).

 requirements
 ------------
-analyze.py needs the '/usr/bin/eu-addr2line' program from the 'elfutils' package.
-Also lock_tracer.cpp requires 'libc6-dev'
-and 'libjansson-dev' (glibc-devel and jansson-devel on rpm systems) packages to build.
+analyzer needs the '/usr/bin/eu-addr2line' program from the 'elfutils' package.
+Also lock_tracer.cpp requires 'libc6-dev' and 'libjansson-dev' (glibc-devel and jansson-devel on rpm systems) packages to build.